Dalbergia oliveri

 Dalbergia oliveri is a species of legume in the family Fabaceae which grows in tree form to 15 – 30 meters in height (up to 100 ft.).
 The fruit is a green pod containing one to two seeds which turn brown to black when ripe.
 It is threatened by habitat loss and over-harvesting for its valuable red "rosewood" timber.

 University of Oxford published the transcriptomes of Dalbergia oliveri and five other Dalbergia spp.
 It was found that D. oliveri had more R genes than the co-occurring Dalbergia cochinchinensis.

 Distribution naming and synonyms

-The trees are found in Myanmar, Thailand, Laos, Cambodia, and Vietnam.
+The species is native to Arunachal Pradesh, Myanmar, Thailand, Peninsular Malaysia, Laos, Cambodia, and Vietnam.
 Common names in S.E.
 Asia are: Cambodian: "Neang Nuon", Thai: "Mai Ching Chan" (ไม้ชิงชัน), Laos: "Mai Kham Phii" (ໄມ້ຄຳພີ), Myanmar: "tamalan" (တမလန်း).

 In Vietnamese cẩm lai or trắc lai is a generic name for "rosewood" trees.
 Based at the Saigon Botanic Gardens, the French botanist JBL Pierre described a number of local variations in tree dimensions and characteristics of seed pods (which are usually glabrous).
 Species he named are now considered to be synonyms: